Clinical Microbiology Short Essay Question And Answers

 Oral Microbiology Normal flora of respiratory tract

 Question 3.
-Name micro-organisms causing a periapical abscess
+Name the micro-organisms causing a periapical abscess

 Answer: